The tax withholding of nonresident alien employees has become a big issue for payroll offices in organizations across the U.S.

 When should FICA be withheld from a nonresident employee?

-However the exemption does not apply to the following:
+However, the exemption does not apply to the following:

-- Nonresidents working in an employment role that has not been approved by United States Citizenship and Immigration Services (USCIS)
+- Nonresidents working in an employment role that has not been approved by the United States Citizenship and Immigration Services (USCIS)

 - Spouses and children under a F-2, J-2, M-2, or Q-3 nonimmigrant status

-- Nonresidents in the US on F-1, J-1, M-1, or Q-1/Q-2 visas who have become resident aliens in the US
+- Nonresidents in the U.S. on F-1, J-1, M-1, or Q-1/Q-2 visas who have become resident aliens in the U.S.

 - If the exemption period has passed 2 years for J and Q visas